 While your graphics card (GPU) mainly affects in-game visuals, your processor (CPU) plays a crucial role in loading assets and managing server processes.
 A powerful CPU, like the AMD Ryzen 7 5800X, can improve server performance and reduce load times, especially on high-population servers.
 A CPU with a high clock speed and multiple cores is ideal.
 Combining a strong CPU with sufficient RAM and an SSD creates a synergistic effect, ensuring your system can handle Rust’s demands.
 Optimizing server performance involves a complex interplay of hardware and software, and addressing each component contributes to a smoother, faster loading experience.

-Adjust In-Game Settings for Improved Performance
+Adjust These In-Game Settings for Better Performance

 Getting the best performance in Rust often involves tweaking your in-game settings.
 It’s a balancing act between visual fidelity and smooth gameplay.
 This section will guide you through key settings adjustments to improve your FPS and overall experience.

-Graphics Settings
+Dialing in Your Graphics Settings

 Your graphics settings have the most significant impact on performance.
 Start by lowering the “Render Scale.”
 This setting controls the game’s internal resolution.
 Lowering it can significantly improve your FPS, though it might make the game appear slightly blurrier.
 If you have a compatible Nvidia graphics card, enabling Nvidia DLSS can improve performance while maintaining visual quality.
 DLSS uses AI to upscale the game’s resolution, giving you higher FPS without sacrificing as much visual detail.